 and we will provide you with the necessary assistance.

 All first time users are required to complete registration which establishes your own dedicated ADA CE Online account with your own unique username and password.
 When accessing the Web site again, simply log in with your e-mail address and password for unlimited access.

-- to your personal account
+to your personal account

 to courses you have purchased for up to one year after date of purchase

 Due to the diversity of Internet Service Providers, bandwidth limitations and variations in computers used by dental professionals, there may be minor difficulties encountered by some registrants.
 The ADA CE Online technology has been designed to maintain a quality media presentation in most situations.
 However, we have no control over the registrant’s web browsers, bandwidth or Internet Service Providers and therefore do not provide refunds for purchased courses.

 We also recommended that you view the descriptive pages associated with each course you wish to purchase.
 If these materials are viewed successfully, you should have no problems accessing the ADA CE Online courses.